Skip Navigation

 Grades: 11, 12

-Spanish 5 continues to build on the skills developed in Spanish 1-4.
+In Spanish 5 we will continue to build on the skills developed in Spanish 1-4.
 A continued emphasis will be given to speaking, listening, reading and writing the language, and culture, literature, and current events will also be incorporated.
-In this course, students will continue to increase their proficiency in communicating about events occurring in all different time frames and about increasingly complex topics.
-This course is tailored to combine areas of student interest with tasks needed for college-level Spanish, such as writing argumentative essays and formal emails.
-Vocabulary topics include travel, global challenges, current events, and contemporary life.
+In this course, students will continue to increase their proficiency in communicating about events occurring in all different timeframes and about increasingly complex topics.
+A communicative approach is taken to this course so students will experience full immersion in Spanish.

 Academic Coaching